- Writing online ≠ having a blog. A blog is a business that demands SEO and marketing skills. Writing online is just writing.

 - Phase 5: Business model is established, it’s time to find a new platform.

 The purpose of social platforms is not to read, but to write.
-The number of hours you spend consuming should never equal or exceed the number of hours you spend creating on social platforms.

 Here are the stages of growth you will go through: